iirquhs-np/IDAssignment1/README.md

 - Search feature in merch.html
   - Allows users to filter through the
   -
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Contact Form
 - ...

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Shopping cart
+- Shopping cart to add merchandise and total up the price

 ## Technologies Used
 - HTML